CHAPTER

 on file with the department; or

-(d) A power of attorney may be provided using either the departments
+A power of attorney may be provided using either the departments Form

-Form DP 2848 NH or a letter addressed to the department of
+DP 2848, power of attorney, or a letter addressed to the department which shall

-identification number of the retailer or customer who is granting the power of
+number of the retailer or customer who is granting the power of attorney;

 (2) Name, mailing address and telephone number of